State-Augmented Graphs for Circular Economy Triage: Methodology

 where $\tau$ is the history of disassembly decisions that influence process time, consumables, and access costs.
-Sensors (e.g., vision, IR, vibration, diagnostics) provide observations $o_v$ and for composite assemblies, i.e. non-base components, health can also be defined as an aggregate recursively from its components.
+Sensors (e.g., vision, IR, vibration, diagnostics) provide health score $\mathcal{H}_v$ which could also be defined as an aggregate recursively from its components.
 We tie the state return $r(\tilde{v}, \tilde e)$ to the utility $U_{v,k}$.
 Executing a disassembly edge $e$ incurs a negative return equal to its time $t_e$- or cost $c_e$-weighted penalty.
 The final routing to option $k$ yields the retained value as modelled by the utility.
 Formally, for state $\tilde{v}$ and action $\tilde{e}$:

-Admissible CE options depend on access and information.
-Let $\sigma(v)$ summarise the set of observable condition parameters available at $\tilde{v}$ and $\tau$ already encapsulates the set of executed edges required to access this state.
-We model CE option feasibility by a predicate $\phi_{v,k}(\sigma(v),\tau)\in{0,1}$: Equation \eqref{eq:admissibility} compactly encodes access gating, regulatory constraints, and information requirements.
-It ensures that the action set $\mathcal{A}_{\tilde{v}}$ in the state-augmented graph respects both the physical DSP structure and the informational preconditions for reliable routing.